 This will usually mean a compact chainset (50/34t) and a wide range cassette with a 28t or even 32t largest sprocket.
 However, this compatibility with this size of cassette varies.
 So if you're buying a bike with Shimano Dura-Ace, then the limit is a 28t cassette, while all Campagnolo rear derailleurs currently have a maximum capacity of 29t.
 SRAM fans will have more joy, however, with all of the company's rear derailleurs (apart from SRAM Red eTap) catering for a 32t sprocket when bought with a medium cage.

-However, your choice of groupset won’t affect the comfort of your endurance bike, while your choice of wheels and tyres certainly will.
+However, your choice of groupset won't affect the comfort of your endurance bike, while your choice of wheels and tires certainly will.

 Finally, endurance bikes are leading the way when it comes to disc brakes on road bikes.
 While bikes that are designed more with speed in mind can suffer with the added weight and aerodynamic turbulence that comes with attaching disc brakes to a road bike, these are less important when it comes to endurance bikes.

 >>> Everything you need to know about disc brakes